 - Draft the course learning outcome using the following structure:

-- Verb that indicates level of performance (refer to Bloom’s taxonomy verb chart and the section on Bloom’s taxonomy below)
+- A verb that indicates the level of performance (refer to Bloom’s taxonomy verb chart and the section on Bloom’s taxonomy below)

 - A learning statement (the “what”)

 - The criteria for demonstrating knowledge/skill (the “how” or “why”)

 Step 3: Determine Assessments

 - Determine what assessments are needed to assess each of the identified course learning outcomes and what percentage of the course should be allocated to each assessment.